 Although you do indeed get the capacity to bet upon 5 hands, you do lose a few features that are often included in more traditional blackjack games that casinos offer.
 For example, in 5 boxes, you will not have the surrender option.
 Likewise, you also will not have any options for peeking.
 And so, if these are features you know you’ll want, you might want to look for another blackjack table instead.
 Plus, if you also want to be playing with other players, this won’t do for you – as it is a single-player game, you’ll be placing your bets against the house all on your own.

 All in all, Blackjack (5 box) is a fantastic game for you to play if you don’t mind playing on your own.
 You’ll be making bets against the dealer on up to 5 different hands, giving you even more chances to win!
 If you’re interested in giving it a try and if you’re thinking about the possible higher returns, it might be a good idea to try playing the game!

 A player may not always like 5 box Blackjack, since there will certainly be features missing.
-If you feel as though this game is not your bag, then you might want to try another casino game.
-Perhaps poker?
+If you feel as though this game is not your bag, then you might want to try live European roulette.
+Perhaps a video poker game?